BrandonTang89/AbstractionProject/brandon-fl/brandonTypst.typ

 The $P = overline(t_i)$ case is analagous to the above.

 == Checking Properties under Environmental Constraints Environmental constraints are constraints on the inputs to the circuit.
 They are of the form $P[C, T]$ to denote that we only need a constraint to hold if $P[C, T]$ is true.
+We call such a constraint a "care predicate".

+=== Index Over Care Predicate Cases
 Notice that one easy way to include environmental constraints is to simply add them to the guards of the output constraint.
-This means that we don't need to deal with them up until checking the output constraint, and we can do so by taking the preimage of the environmental constraint under the indexing relation and checking if it implies the residual of the signal.

-However, this can lead to issues where
+We can then check for the property holding under the enviromental constraint as described above.

+However, this can lead to problems for abstractions that merge cases covering $(C_1, T_1), (C_2, T_2)$ where $C_1, T_1 ent P$ but $C_2, T_2 nent P$.
+Specifically, are more likely to have weak disagreements as these cases cannot assume the environmental constraint holds.
+This is referenced to in the 2002 paper where it is recommended to find indexing relations that exactly index cases in $P$ and not any in $not P$.
+It is recommended to find an indexing relation specific to each particular constraint that avoids covering unnecessary cases not in $P$.

+Another way to mitigate the weak disagreements is to use the alternative checking method involving reversing the indexing, described earlier.
+This can avoid weak disagreements in some cases but can be more computationally expensive.
+This is especially true if we use the automatic abstraction algorithm since we cannot make use of the partitioned abstraction preimage.

+=== Parametric Encoding
+An alternative approach would be to use the `param` function to encode the care predicate into the indexing relation, the antecedent and the output constraints.
+Details in the 2002 paper.

+This has the problem where the partitioned indexing relation structure is destroyed during the folding of the param substitutions into the indexing relation.

+An alternative similar strategy would involve doing the parameterisation first and then doing the automatic abstraction.
+However, that would make it difficult to use the symbolic constants effectively since we would need to specify that in terms of the new input signals from the param substitution.
+If the input constraints don't involve the signals that were meant to be the symbolic constants, it is possible to only apply param on the other input signals and leave the symbolic constants as is.